 In this area you can find geothermal phenomena unique in their genre and an unusual landscape: the steam from the geysers, the fumaroles and the hot springs has changed the appearance of this land through the centuries.

 We’ve been travelling from Volterra, passing Pomarance and the Salines, following the SS 439.
-That’s the road that will bring you from the traditional Tuscany with its hamlets and typical sightseeing to Larderello, with many attraction and a brand new interacting museum regarding geothermy, to Castelnuovo Val di Cecina, a wonderful medieval village surrounded by geothermy (if you are looking for accomodation, this b&B has a view on the centrale, a wonderful breakfst and an ancient architecture).
+That’s the road that will bring you from the traditional Tuscany with its hamlets and typical sightseeing to Larderello, with many attraction and a brand new interacting museum regarding geothermy, to Castelnuovo Val di Cecina, a wonderful medieval village surrounded by geothermy (if you are looking for accommodation, this b&B has a view on the centrale, a wonderful breakfast and an ancient architecture).